r-dube/solarwinds/docs/_posts/2021-01-06-microsoft-news.md

 * Indicated that it had notified 60 customers that were compromised by the SolarWinds hack (the US Government number for organizations compromised was ~100)
 * Named the Russian Foreign Intelligence Service as the only suspect for the role of UNC2452
 * Reiterated that at least a 1000 skilled engineers were involved in the SolarWinds hack (working for UNC2452)

+#### Feb 25, 2021 [^msft20210225]
+* Announced open-sourcing of CodeQL - a previously inhouse tool to analyze code and detect similarities in syntax and semantics across code bases
+* Indicated that it had used CodeQL to hunt for potential implants similar to SUNBURST (and related malware) in Microsoft's code

+#### Mar 4, 2021 [^msft2021304]
+* Described newly detected GoldMax malware used by UNC2452 (FireEye appears to call this malware SUNSHUTTLE)
+* Announced and described two additional pieces of malware - Sibot and GoldFinder - related to GoldMax
+* Indicated that all three malware pieces were used after the initial compromise of an organization via SUNBURST

 ### References
 [^msft20201213]: [https://msrc-blog.microsoft.com/2020/12/13/customer-guidance-on-recent-nation-state-cyber-attacks/](https://msrc-blog.microsoft.com/2020/12/13/customer-guidance-on-recent-nation-state-cyber-attacks/)